Vicente118/CPTS-Notes/2. Footprinting/a. Enumeration Principles.md

 - Enumeration is a widely used term in cyber security.
-It stands for information gathering using active (scans) and passive (use of third-party providers) methods
+It stands for information gathering using active (scans) and passive (use of third-party providers) methods.